stav121/i3wm-themer/README.md

       ./i3wmthemer -b {BACKUP_NAME}

-Backups are saved under ../backups/ directory.
+Backups are saved under i3wmthemer/backups/ directory.
+The backup directory will contain your configuration files mentioned in [Basic requirements] section.
+If anything goes wrong you can still just copy-paste them back to their original place to get back to your current configuration manually.
   </li>

-  <li> Now need the run script into configuration mode (Only the first time you ever run the script):
+  <li> Now need the run script into configuration mode to apply some of the basic changes for the theme:

       ./i3wmthemer -c